LalithaPriya/SDE_Concepts/SpringBoot.md

-###SpringBoot Framework:
+### SpringBoot Framework:

-- Easy to use -> In spring, need to add congiguration changes in XML file but  in springboot Simply add a annotation in the main application class @SpringBootApplication, to start a web application
+- Easy to use -> In spring, need to add configuration changes in XML file but  in springboot Simply add a annotation in the main application class @SpringBootApplication, to start a web application

 - Rapid development -->By including this 'spring-boot-starter-data-jpa' in xml, it direclty configures a datasource and JPA